- Lactation & Breastfeeding Services

 Baby should have 1–2 wet diapers and 1–2 soiled diapers.

-Baby should have 3–4 wet diapers and 2–3 soiled diapers.
+Baby should have at least 2 wet diapers and 2 soiled diapers.

-Baby should have at least 5 to 6 wet diapers and 3 to 4 soiled diapers per day
+Baby should have at least 5-6 wet diapers and 4 soiled diapers per day.

 How can I tell when my baby is hungry?